lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 ## 4. lowRISC extension to support an external SystemVerilog AXI bus

-The original diplomacy package provided by the Rocket-Chip is lack of some important features which are necessary for the lowRISC SoC.
+The original Diplomacy package provided by the Rocket-Chip is lack of some important features which are necessary for the lowRISC SoC.
 Here Figure [2](#figure-2) [[4]](#lowRISC-v0.4) shows the internal structure of the lowRISC SoC.
 The Rocket-Chip is encapsulated in a Chisel island by the top-level SystemVerilog wrapper.
 Inside the SystemVerilog wrapper, multiple devices are added utilising two AXI interconnects, one for the DDR memory and the other for IO devices.